GilsonLabUCSD/pAPRika/docs/install.rst

     conda install -c conda-forge plumed

 Although ``GROMACS`` is available in conda, a version that is patched with Plumed is currently not available.
-Therefore, if you want to run ``GROMACS`` simulations in *pAPRika* you will need to compile from source manually (patched with Plumed).
+Therefore, if you want to run ``GROMACS`` simulations in `paprika` you will need to compile from source manually (patched with Plumed).

 Installing a stable version from source
 ---------------------------------------

-To install the a stable version of *pAPRika* download the source code from `Github <https://github.com/slochower/pAPRika/releases>`_.
+To install the a stable version of `paprika` download the source code from `Github <https://github.com/slochower/pAPRika/releases>`_.
 Then, unzip the files and change to the ``paprika`` directory::

     tar -xvzf paprika-version.tgz